AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Self-Insurance: Is It Allowed?

 While all states allow some form of self-insurance, the majority require that you own a minimum amount of vehicles, usually 25.
-South Dakota doesn’t have a minimum vehicle requirement, but it does require that you put down $175,000 in collateral instead5.
-If you don’t have this money lying around, the personal auto insurance route is best for you.
+South Dakota doesn’t have this minimum vehicle requirement, but it does require that you put down $175,000 in collateral instead.7 If you don’t have this money lying around, the personal auto insurance route is best for you.

-South Dakota doesn’t require regular safety or emissions inspections for the majority of cars, unlike most states.
+South Dakota doesn’t require regular safety or emissions inspections for the majority of cars.
 It only requires inspections for rebuilt or salvaged vehicles.
 You’ll need to repair your salvage vehicle to get car insurance, but an inspection is the first step.

 1. Fill out the Application for Rebuilt Motor Vehicle: https://www.state.sd.us/eforms/secure/eforms/E2431V1-SDApplicationForRebuiltMotorVehicle.pdf.